ArjunDivecha/Vol-Harvesting/README.md

 ## 1. Scope & Objectives

-- **Parity with paper signals** – replicate the decision tables in Table&nbsp;2 (p.22) including ±2 % rebalance bands and 5 bps per trade.
+- **Parity with paper signals** – replicate the decision tables in Table&nbsp;2 (p.22) including ±2 % rebalance bands with a base-case assumption of zero explicit trading costs (5 bps remains a configurable override to match the paper when needed).
-- **Signal timing** – compute eRV30 using 10 daily SPY returns with the latest price sampled at 15:45 ET (shift to 15:44–15:45 minute bar when only 1‑min data exist; Sec.
-4.2 & Sec.
-6, pp.18 & 27–28).
-- **Execution realism** – ingest daily/minute data, simulate Market‑On‑Close (MOC) fills, handle early closes (13:00 ET execution; p.31), and expose the same flow to IBKR paper/live trading.
+- **Signal timing (spec deviation)** – compute eRV30 from the latest 10 daily close-to-close SPY returns and form the entire signal snapshot (SPY, VIX, VIX3M) using the prior day’s close.
+Target weights derived at *t‑1* are implemented via Market‑On‑Close at *t*, creating a documented one-session lag relative to the paper’s 15:45 ET signal.
+- **Execution realism** – under the daily-data regime, assume fills occur at the official close (or adjusted close) and treat limit-on-close fallbacks as no-ops because only closing prices are modeled.
+Early-close nuances are noted but not simulated until intraday data returns.
-- **Transparency** – produce Table‑3‑style metrics, Figure‑4/5 plots, blending analysis, daily audit logs, and reproducible configs.
+- **Transparency** – produce Table‑3‑style metrics, Figure‑4/5 plots, blending analysis, daily audit logs, and reproducible configs, with clear callouts where the daily-only approximation diverges from the original spec.
+- **Primary data** – start with Yahoo Finance (`yfinance`) daily OHLCV for SPY, VIX (`^VIX`), VIX3M (`^VIX3M`), UVXY, and SVIX; keep the data layer pluggable so the eventual live-trading stack (with intraday inputs) can be implemented separately without refactoring the backtest.
+- **Default instruments** – adopt the most active VIX ETNs (UVXY for long exposure, SVIX for short exposure) per Yahoo Finance volumes observed on 2025‑11‑08 09:56 PT.
+- **Backtest vs. live split** – the historical backtest will always operate on daily closes; intraday data is reserved for future live/paper trading modules and treated as a separate concern.

 Out of scope per PRD: VIX futures, swaps, or replicating proprietary ETN proxies—only ETF/ETN wrappers with configurable multipliers (e.g., SVIX, UVXY, VIXY).